rajannpatel/landscape-docs/en/repositories.md

 If the above was successful, you will have two gpg keys in Landscape, one with `has_secret` 'True' and the other 'False'.

-Assuming this pocket is for bionic and that the ubuntu distribution is created already, this will create the upload type pocket:
+Assuming this pocket is for bionic and that the `ubuntu` distribution is created already, this will create the upload type pocket:
 ```
-landscape-api create-pocket staging bionic ubuntu main amd64 upload upload-key
+landscape-api create-pocket staging bionic ubuntu main amd64 upload mirror-key
 ```

 where: